 Heather Zwickey, Ph.D., Helfgott Research Institute, National University of Natural Medicine

 Dr. Zwickey is the Dean of Research and Graduate Studies, and Director of Helfgott Research Institute at the National University of Natural Medicine.
 She is a professor of immunology at NUNM, and has an adjunct appointment in the Department of Neurology at OHSU.
 As a conventionally trained immunologist, Dr. Zwickey's research focuses on the effect of different natural therapies on immune outcomes including cytokine profiles, and T cell subsets.
 Her projects include clinical studies and mechanistic research.
 She has particular interest in neuroimmunomodulation and psychoneuroimmunology.
 She is currently working with researchers at University of Michigan to better understand the role of cytokines in Acupressure for Long-Term Cancer Treatment Derived Fatigue.
 She also works with investigators at Stanford to determine how cytokines and hormones interact in pain and catastrophizing.
 Her current research at NUNM investigates how different diets promote or decrease pain and inflammation.

 T32 Executive Committee

-Heather Zwickey, PhD, Director, Helfgott Research Institute; Research Dean and Professor of Immunology, National College of Natural Medicine
+Heather Zwickey, Ph.D., Director, Helfgott Research Institute; Research Dean and Professor of Immunology, National University of Natural Medicine

 OHSU and OSU are Equal Opportunity/Affirmative Action Employers